Borber/Tran/README_EN.md

 Because for each additional language type, the built package will increase.
 If most languages ​​are supported, the program will increase to tens of meters, and this is for people who only need two languages ​​​​~~that’s me~~ not very friendly, and will also cause more time spent in identifying the language type.
 So `tran` will be built separately

+If you are a Chinese user but need to read in English, you can choose the installation package of `zh_en`.
+Similarly, choose the installation package that suits you.

 **If you have needs in other languages, please raise an `issue` and I will add it to the build**

+# How to use?

+-   single translation
+    -   After selecting the text, quickly press the `CapsLock` key **twice**.
+You can make `Tran` lose focus and close automatically by clicking elsewhere.
+-   Multiple translations
+    -   After a single translation, drag the translation panel to make `Tran` automatically fixed
+    -   After fixing the panel, select other texts in turn and `Tran` will be automatically translated without pressing shortcut keys.
+-   Double-click the translation result to save the translation to the clipboard

 # Contribution